-July 2018 - New Councilor Contact Details - Please note the new email addresses for our Councillors, these can be found in 'Council Information'.
+July 2018 - Please note the new email addresses for our Councillors.

 July 2018 - UK Power Network advice - unsettled weather over the next few days - anyone experiencing a power cut should call 105 to report or 0800 3163 105 (from a corded phone or mobile phone if you have no power) visit http://www.ukpowernetworks.co.uk/ for the latest updates.
 People are urged to stay well clear from power lines and anyone spotting a damaged power line needs to report it immediately to UK Power Network.
 If you see electricity lines that are down or causing significant risk to the public, you should call 999.

 July 2018 - Upcoming Anglia Water Sewer Repair Works - Wivenhoe Lower Lodge Farm Nature Reserve - Anglian Water have informed us that works will take place within the next 4 months - Traffic management will be required ranging from give and take or temporary traffic signals to full road closures.
 Residents in close proximity to the works will be notified by letter prior to the works taking place.
 Read More.